beecodeguy/take-away-assessment/README.md

 For this assessmennt, we want you to create a simple application with two pages using NextJs.
 Requirements are stated as follows:

-** Create a web application that displays a list of blog posts.
-Each blog post should have a title, author, and content.
+** Create a web application that displays a list of post posts.
+Each post post should have a title, author, and content.
 The application should have the following features:

 ### Pages:
-- Create a homepage that displays a list of blog post titles. (you can show case your design here)
+- Create a homepage that displays a list of post post titles. (you can show case your design here)
-- Implement a dynamic route for individual blog posts.
-Clicking on a title should take the user to the corresponding blog post page.
+- Implement a dynamic route for individual post posts.
+Clicking on a title should take the user to the corresponding post post page.

-  ** Fetch blog post data from a mock API or use a service like JSONPlaceholder (https://jsonplaceholder.typicode.com/) for sample data.
+  ** Fetch post post data from a mock API or use a service like JSONPlaceholder (https://jsonplaceholder.typicode.com/) for sample data.

 ## Features
 ### Search Feature:
-- Implement a search functionality that allows users to search for blog posts based on the title or author.
+- Implement a search functionality that allows users to search for post posts based on the title or author.
 - Display search results dynamically as the user types.

 ### Charts:
 Integrate a charting library (e.g., Chart.js, D3.js, or any other of your choice).
-Create a chart that visualizes data related to the blog posts.
+Create a chart that visualizes data related to the post posts.
 For example, you could create a chart showing the distribution of posts by author.
 ** Or you may show the charts for any other random data from any `mock api` like `weather changes` `stock price changes` over time

 ### Additional Considerations: